Adaptive warped kernel estimation for nonparametric regression with circular responses

-A proof of Theorem~\ref{adaptive:thm:pointwise-risk.upper-bound:g} is given in Section~\ref{sec:adaptive:thm:pointwise-risk.upper-bound:g:proof}.
+where $\delta$ is defined in~\eqref{deltawx} and $C$ is a constant depending on $\beta_{1}, \beta_{2},L_{1}, L_{2},c_{0,1}, c_{0,2}$ and~$K$. \end{thm} A proof of Theorem~\ref{adaptive:thm:pointwise-risk.upper-bound:g} is given in Section~\ref{sec:adaptive:thm:pointwise-risk.upper-bound:g:proof}.
 Observe that if $\beta_1=\beta_2=\beta$, then we obtain the rate $\psi_{n}(\beta)=(\log n/n)^{\beta/(2\beta+1)}$, which is the optimal rate for adaptive univariate regression function estimation and pointwise risk (see e.g. Section 2 in~\cite{Bochkina-Sapatinas.2009}).
+Note that the logarithmic term appearing in the rate of convergence is expected since we deal with pointwise adaptive estimation.
+For further details, we refer the reader to Lepski \cite{Lepski1990} and Lepski and Spokoiny \cite{Lepski-Spokoiny:1997} who have highlighted and discussed this fact for the Gaussian white noise model.

-In this case, the obtained rate is much faster than the rate $(\log n/n)^{\beta/(2\beta+2)}$ obtained for bivariate regression function estimation in the isotropic case.
-This justifies the introduction of specific methodologies for circular regression. \begin{remark} \emph{ Eventually, to obtain the fully computable estimator, we replace the c.d.f. $F_{X}$ by its natural estimate $\widehat{F}_{n}(y) :=n^{-1} \sum_{i=1}^{n} \ind_{X_i \leq y}$.
-Following arguments of \cite{Chagny2015}, this replacement should not change the final rate of convergence of our nonparametric estimator. } \end{remark}
+\begin{remark} Eventually, to obtain the fully computable estimator, we replace the c.d.f. $F_{X}$ by its natural estimate $\widehat{F}_{n}(y) :=n^{-1} \sum_{i=1}^{n} \ind_{X_i \leq y}$.
+Following arguments of \cite{Chagny2015}, this replacement should not change the final rate of convergence of our nonparametric estimator. \end{remark}